davidmalcolm/gcc-global-state/plan.rst

 collector - it isn't used by pch.

-Hence the various objects referenced through the context never made it into the pch file, and it went goes "boom" when pch nukes the heap prior to restorating the heap.
+Hence the various objects referenced through the context never made it into the pch file, and it went "boom" due to pch nuking the heap prior to restoring the heap from PCH (thus leaving the unreached objects with poisoned byte-values).

 ggc_mark_roots traverses